 - And lastly, if you choose to use double ribs chops, sear the meat on all four sides, about 2 minutes per side.

-- Make them a full meal and serve the lamb chops over a med of Mashed Celery Root Potatoes
+- Make them a full meal and serve them over Mashed Celery Root Potatoes

-- For a light, summery meal, serve these lamb chops with Roasted Green Beans or Sautéed Broccoli.
+- For a light, summery meal, add these Roasted Green Beans or Sautéed Broccoli.

-- We also like to serve lamb chops with Garlic Naan and homemade Hummus.
+- We also like to serve these with Garlic Naan and homemade Hummus.

-- Our Miso & Za’atar Potato Salad is a perfect pairing!
+- Our Vegan Potato Salad (vinaigrette-based) is a perfect pairing!

 - Add a pat of Black Truffle Butter for even more depth of flavor and savoriness.